isabelle-ag/isabelle-ag.github.io/index.md

  ![Plain markdown preview](/images/mdpreview.png)

-- When you're satisfied with your changes, click **Commit Changes** in the top right.
+- When you're satisfied with your changes, click **Commit changes...** in the top right.
 - It may take a few minutes for the website to update.
 You can view the progress and verify there are no errors by navigating to the **Actions** tab of your repository.

 ## Resources